surendrasinghpagaria/AI-Driven-OPD-No-Show-Analysis-Capstone/README.md

 | XGBoost | 0.687 | 90.4% | 0.384 | +0.209 ❌ |
 | **Tuned XGBoost** | **0.727** | — | — | **+0.034 ✓** |

-> ⚠️ All models fail the Demographic Parity Difference fairness threshold (< 0.05).
-Fairness-aware retraining is recommended before clinical deployment.
+ > ⚠️ All four baseline models fail the Demographic Parity Difference fairness threshold (< 0.05).
+However, the **Tuned XGBoost achieves DPD = +0.034 ✓**, the only model passing the fairness test, making it the recommended model for clinical deployment.

 ### No-Show Rate by WaitDays